-(slang, idiomatic, euphemistic) A message signaling one needs to go missing for a short while, for any reason, without giving a real explanation.
+(slang, idiomatic, euphemistic) A message signaling one needs to use the toilet.

 The saying comes from the 1866 Dion Boucicault play, Flying Scud, in which a character knowingly breezes past a difficult situation saying, "Excuse me Mr. Quail, I can't stop; I've got to see a man about a dog."

 Find similar words to see-a-man-about-a-horse using the buttons below.